capcodigital/devops-maturity/guidelines/culture/team-health.md

 ## Good Leadership

-* Good leaders help build great teams, great technology, and great organizations indirectly, by enabling teams to re-architect their systems and implement continuous delivery and lean management practices
+* Good leaders help build great teams, great technology, and great organisations indirectly, by enabling teams to re-architect their systems and implement continuous delivery and lean management practices
-* Transformational leadership enables the necessary practices that correlate with high performance, and it also supports effective communication and collaboration between team members in pursuit of organizational goals.
+* Transformational leadership enables the necessary practices that correlate with high performance, and it also supports effective communication and collaboration between team members in pursuit of organisational goals.
 Such leadership provides the foundation for a culture in which continuous experimentation and learning is part of everybody’s daily work

 ## Embrace Failure